Children’s Feet & Growing Pains

 We see and treat a wide range of children’s foot and leg problems, including:

 When it comes to children’s feet and legs, it can sometimes be difficult to tell if there’s a problem, especially if they’re not reporting any pain.
-We recommend bringing your kids in for a foot check if you’re noticing and concerned about:
+We recommend bringing your kids in for a foot check if you’re noticing and concerned about the following:

 • The way your child walks